chboishabba/WhisperX-WebUI/README.md

    - To download the pyannote model, you need to have a Huggingface token and manually accept their terms in the pages below.
       1. https://huggingface.co/pyannote/speaker-diarization-3.1
       2. https://huggingface.co/pyannote/segmentation-3.0
+- Word-level alignment and diarization powered by [WhisperX](https://github.com/m-bain/whisperX) for precise timestamps.

 ### Pipeline Diagram
 ![Transcription Pipeline](https://github.com/user-attachments/assets/1d8c63ac-72a4-4a0b-9db0-e03695dcf088)